overextended/overextended.github.io/docs/ox_core/Player/Server/events.md

 ### ox:playerLogout

-Triggered when the player logs out from their current character or disconnects from the server.
+Triggered when a player logs out from their current character or disconnects from the server.

 ```lua
 AddEventHandler('ox:playerLogout', function(source, userid, charid) end)